kjbryantdrew/svn-hook/README.md

 - **💡 Context-Aware**: The AI can understand the intent of code changes, generating more descriptive commit messages than generic templates.
 - **⚙️ Flexible Configuration**: Through the shared configuration file `~/.config/commit_crafter/config.toml`, you can easily set API keys, AI models, and the desired commit message language.
 - **💬 Interactive Confirmation**: Before automatically committing, it displays the AI-generated commit message and allows you to **confirm usage**, **manually edit**, or **cancel the current commit**, ensuring you have full control over the final commit message.
+- **🤝 Git Integration (Optional)**: If the SVN project is also a Git repository, the tool will offer to create a corresponding Git commit with the same AI-generated message after a successful SVN commit.

+## 🤝 Git Integration

+If your SVN working copy is also a Git repository, `svn-hook` provides an additional feature to keep your repositories in sync.

+### How It Works

+1.  **Automatic Detection**: The tool automatically checks if the current directory is a Git repository.
+2.  **SVN Commit First**: The standard SVN commit process proceeds as usual.
+3.  **Confirmation for Git Commit**: After a successful SVN commit, if a Git repository is detected, the tool will prompt you for a secondary Git commit.
+    - It will display the exact `git add` and `git commit` commands that will be executed.
+    - The files added to the Git stage will be the same as those you specified for the SVN commit.
+If you didn't specify any files (committing all changes), it will use `git add .`.
+4.  **User Control**: The Git commit is **only** executed if you confirm the prompt.
+You can safely decline to skip the Git commit for that instance.

+This feature ensures that for hybrid projects, your commit history can be consistently maintained across both version control systems with minimal extra effort.

 ## 📋 Prerequisites and Configuration